Paulpey13/PROJET_SAM/README.md

 - `load_data.py`: Script for loading datasets.
 - `pipeline_audio_model.py`: Pipeline for processing and training the audio model.
 - `pipeline_early_fusion.py`: Pipeline for processing and training the early fusion model.
-- `pipeline_late_fusion_audio_text.py`: Pipeline for processing and training the late fusion model with audio and text.
 - `pipeline_late_fusion.py`: Pipeline for processing and training the late fusion model.
 - `pipeline_text_model.py`: Pipeline for processing and training the text model.
-- `utils.py`: Contains utility functions used across various scripts.

 To work with these scripts, navigate to the `src` directory and execute the desired scripts with Python.